Injuries in the NFL and Workers’ Compensation

 In Massachusetts, professional football players are covered under the same workers’ compensation laws as all other employees in the state.
 The New England team is required by law to provide benefits to all employees who are injured while working.
 These include medical benefits, temporary total disability, partial disability, and vocational training compensation.

-If you would like more information on the NFL’s interaction with players with regard to workers’ compensation and medical payments, or if you have a claim that you would like to discuss with an attorney, please contact John J. Sheehan or call us at 877-762-9510 today.
+If you would like more information on the NFL’s interaction with players with regard to workers’ compensation and medical payments, or if you have a claim that you would like to discuss with a Wakefield workers’ compensation lawyer, please contact John J. Sheehan or call us at 877-762-9510 today.